isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

 A test should identify whether headers referenced via `""` could be referenced with `<>`.

+### <a name="Rs-portable-header-id"></a>SF.13: Use portable header identifiers in `#include` statements

+##### Reason

+The [standard](http://eel.is/c++draft/cpp.include) does not specify how compilers uniquely locate headers from an identifier in an `#include` directive, nor does it specify what constitutes uniqueness.
+For example, whether the implementation considers the identifiers to be case-sensitive, or whether the identifiers are file system paths to a header file, and if so, how a hierarchical file system path is delimited.

+To maximize the portability of `#include` directives across compilers, guidance is to:

+* use case-sensitivity for the header identifier, matching how the header is defined by the standard, specification, implementation, or file that provides the header.
+* when the header identifier is a hierarchical file path, use forward-slash `/` to delimit path components as this is the most widely-accepted path-delimiting character.

+##### Example

+    // good examples
+    #include <vector>
+    #include <string>
+    #include "util/util.h"

+    // bad examples
+    #include <VECTOR>        // bad: the standard library defines a header identified as <vector>, not <VECTOR>
+    #include <String>        // bad: the standard library defines a header identified as <string>, not <String>
+    #include "Util/Util.H"   // bad: the header file exists on the file system as "util/util.h"
+    #include "util\util.h"   // bad: may not work if the implementation interprets `\u` as an escape sequence, or where '\' is not a valid path separator

+##### Enforcement

+It is only possible to enforce on implementations where header identifiers are case-sensitive and which only support `/` as a file path delimiter.

 ### <a name="Rs-namespace"></a>SF.20: Use `namespace`s to express logical structure